-These posts with such hateful captions intend to show Dalits as anti-national agitators taking on the law and the lawful.
+The posts intended to show Dalits as anti-national agitators taking on the law and the lawful.

-One glance at the comment section will show that the ones who wanted to spread hate and communal divide were successful.
+One glance at the comment section will show that the ones who wanted to spread hate were successful.

 But there were also a few who called out the fake news and posted the original link to the incident, yet the posts were not taken down by admins of the so-called nationalist pages.